jcval94/SheShe/README.md

 # SheShe
 **Smart High-dimensional Edge Segmentation & Hyperboundary Explorer**

-Edge segmentation and hyperboundary exploration based on **local maxima** of the **class probability** (classification) or the **predicted value** (regression).
-It is a supervised clustering algorithm.

-Unlike traditional unsupervised clustering methods that rely only on feature similarity, SheShe learns from labeled examples.
-A base estimator models the relationship between inputs and targets, and the algorithm discovers regions whose responses remain consistently high for a given class or target value.
-Clusters therefore follow the supervised decision surface instead of arbitrary distance metrics.
+**SheShe** transforms any probabilistic model into a guided explorer of its own decision landscape.
+By following the **local maxima** of the **class probability** (classification) or the **predicted value** (regression), it discovers crisp, human‑readable regions that obey the supervised boundary of the problem.
+Rather than grouping samples by raw feature distance, SheShe learns from labeled data and carves clusters directly on top of the model’s decision surface.

-## Features
+## Highlights

-- Supervised clustering that leverages class probabilities or predicted values.
+- Supervised clustering driven by the model’s own probabilities or predictions.
-- Works for both classification and regression tasks.
+- Unified support for classification and regression tasks.
-- Explores informative subspaces via `SubspaceScout` and ensembles with `ModalScoutEnsemble`.
+- Subspace exploration with `SubspaceScout` and ensembles via `ModalScoutEnsemble`.
-- Provides human-readable rule extraction through `RegionInterpreter`.
+- Human-readable rule extraction through `RegionInterpreter`.
-- Includes built-in plotting utilities for pairwise and 3D visualizations.
+- Built-in plotting utilities for pairwise and 3D visualisations.

 *Feature overview figure omitted (binary assets are not allowed).*